 That encounter left us assuming he's dead.
 In the second season, Eleven meets up with Kali (Linnea Berthelsen) - another child with powers who was kept at the Hawkins facility by Brenner - who is out for vengeance.
 Together, they track down another former employee from the facility who reveals Brenner is alive.

 The first three seasons of Stranger Things were set entirely in the fictional town of Hawkins, Indiana, but the upcoming season is set to see the story expand outside of the small-town setting.
 We know that part of season four will take place in Russia - where Hopper is being held by Russian forces.
 New casting information also confirms the Russian setting, with Tom Wlaschiha playing a Russian guard named Dmitri and Nikola Duricko playing a smuggler named Yuri.

 In addition to the Russian setting, the conclusion of season three saw Joyce Byers (Wynona Ryder) adopt Eleven (Millie Bobby Brown) and move out of Hawkins with her son Will (Noah Schnapp).
-We still don’t know where, but it provides yet another setting outside of Hawkins, which seems to be a theme for the season given the very first teaser for season four, released in 2019, featured the words "We’re not in Hawkins anymore" displayed across the screen.
+We didn't know where until the November 2021 trailer dropped, showing off a Californian setting, further removing the season from Hawkins.
+"We're not in Hawkins anymore", from the first trailer, was certainly no lie.

 Stranger Things season 4: Cast and crew

 The fourth season of Stranger Things will see Matt and Ross Duffer back as writers and directors.
 The pair are responsible for the previous three seasons of Stranger Things.
 In addition to the Duffer brothers, all of the main characters from the first three seasons of Stranger Things are expected to return.

 - Gaten Matarazzo as Dustin Henderson